yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-basics/cloud-vpcs/managed-endpoint-azure.md

     - `cluster_id` - the cluster ID of the cluster with the PSE; the cluster ID is displayed on the cluster **Settings** tab in YBM.
     - `resource_group_name` - the resource group in which the private endpoint was created.

-1. To obtain the ipv4 address and VNet of the private endpoint, enter the following command:
+1. To obtain the ipv4 address of the private endpoint, enter the following command:

     ```sh
     az network private-endpoint show \